CrestfallenLARP/cfldangerden/content/en/characters/constructs/ceramic_doll.md

 Killing_Blow: No unless ordered
 Offensive_Abilities:
   - Haymaker 20 Damage (2ST)
   - Unblockable 5 Damage (1 ST)
+  - Strength 2 Rip Entangle Arm/Foot
 Defensive_Abilities:
-immunities: Harming "Resist Immune"
+immunities: Harm attacks, Charm, Bleed, Poison, Death "Resist Immune"
 vulnerabilities:
 healed_by: Fire
 at_dying: Deactivates, This construct has an arrow etched on its spine if investigated during dying or dead condition.
 If ignored this construct crumbles.